edgarelias/django-project-template/README.md

  - Basic Django/Python libraries
  - Basic CSS styling classes
  - `base.html` file that imports Bootstrap, jQuery, and FontAwesome as CDNs

+ Note: If you're only interested in splitting the development and deployment settings, you can use the `only-settings` branch

 ## Requirements
 - [Python 3.9](https://www.python.org/)